ClaudioLutz/CreditROBOT/Description English/03_Systemintegration.md

 ### Scope of Services

 1. **Credit check before displaying payment options**
-   - After entering address details in the order process, the data is passed to RiskCUBE.
+   - After entering address details in the order process, the data is transferred to RiskCUBE.
    - RiskCUBE determines the creditworthiness and behavior of the buyer.
    - Depending on the result, payment methods are restricted or allowed.

 2. **Individual configuration options**
    - Invoice option only with sufficient creditworthiness.
    - On request: no invoice option in case of suspicious behavior, invalid address, or exceeding credit limits.
    - Option to still allow the "invoice" payment method for medium creditworthiness (yellow) or unknown person (no match).

 3. **Risk control**
    - Approval or blocking rules for certain time windows (e.g., night block between 01:00 and 04:30).
    - Definable minimum order values, maximum credit limits, and match tolerances.